[email protected] Open daily from 10 - 1pm (closed Saturdays, public holidays and some Jewish holidays)

 He also commented that, as the chairs are made of not only steel, but a tough recycled plastic, “You have all contributed by handing in your soft plastic bags.”

 Unveiling the memorial, Deputy PM Grant Robertson told the audience that the Holocaust was the worst example in our times of discrimination and hatred.
 “Yet we see examples of that around us every single day.
 So every single day it’s our job to call that out, to say it’s unacceptable.
-We have to stand up for the values that Anne Frank wrote about – a world of hope, courage, respect and inclusion.”
+We have to stand up for the values that Anne Frank wrote about – a world of hope, courage, respect, and inclusion.”

 To read the full article and for more photos go to NEWS